Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Recent dramatic endeavours include several pantomimes, storytelling at Story Café at Riverhouse Barn, An Evening with Cecil Hepworth (by Patricia Jones) and going full-on method to channel Jane Austen in Jane Austin & Friends (Patrcia Jones) - also at the Riverhouse Barn.

 Jacqui joined Upstage for the September 2023 production, Madame Blavatsky Lives and was thrilled to play Iris, The Theatre Ghost as part of Upstage’s Autumn double bill 2024.
+She appeared in Upstage's Parent/Teacher and was WPC Blythe in Dirty Cash at the Barn Theatre, Molesey in October 2025.

 Sara Robinson